 This study was a cross-sectional study conducted to determine the quality of life of nursing staff which suffering from chronic low back pain in four hospitals in Yazd, Iran.
-The three first hospitals were related to Shahid Sadooghi University of Medical Sciences and the last one was a private hospital named Mother Hospital specializing in obstetrics, gynecology infertility.
-These all settings geographically in different points of the Yazd city.
+The three first hospitals were related to Shahid Sadooghi University of Medical Sciences and the last one was a private hospital named Mother Hospital specializing in obstetrics, gynecology These and infertility. all settings were geographically in different points of the Yazd city.
 The referees to these centers were from different socio economical characteristics.
 This study was conducted in spring 2014.